rhanekom/gatsby-remark-draw/README.md

 TODO:

--   Enable options to be passed to executables
+-   ~~Enable options to be passed to executables~~
--   Mermaid support
+-   ~~Mermaid support~~
--   Other GraphViz layout engines like `neato`
+-   ~~Other GraphViz layout engines like `neato`~~
+-   Embed as img tag option
+-   Tranform links to graph files

-This package uses a simple (naive) mechanism - read the code block, pass it over stdin to the selected process, and replace the current code block with the generated SVG wrapped in a div.
+This package uses a simple (naive) mechanism - read the code block, pass it the selected process and replace the current code block with the generated SVG wrapped in a div.
 For styling purposes the class names are the following:

 -   `remark-draw`
 -   `remark-draw-dot` (for GraphViz graphs)